raistlinJ/core-topo-gen/README.md

 - Visits `http://127.0.0.1:9090` by default (reverse proxy `nginx` compose targets `https://localhost`).
 - First launch seeds an `coreadmin / coreadmin` account; change it immediately under **Profile → Change Password**.
 - Configure TLS reverse proxies with `make host-web`, `make host-web-nginx`, or `make host-web PROXY=envoy`.
 The helper script `scripts/dev_gen_certs.sh` issues self-signed certificates with SAN support.
 - HITL editor note: the “Attach to” dropdown now offers `Existing Router`, `Existing Switch`, or `New Router`.
 The legacy `New Switch` choice was removed to prevent hidden switch fan-out; saved scenarios using it are normalized to `Existing Router` during load.
+Once Proxmox credentials and VM selections are validated, use **Apply Internal Bridge** to create/update a Proxmox bridge and retarget both the CORE VM and external VM interfaces in one step.

 ### Run the CLI
 ```bash